 Connect frequently with family and friends.
 Being around people who understand you and make you feel safe is calming when confronting stressful situations.
 Those you talk to don't have to eradicate your stress, just having someone to talk to can help.

 - Remember to make time for you and to nurture yourself when you need to.

 - Try to factor in some fun and keep a sense of humour!

 Learn to Relax

 Relaxation techniques such as guided visualization, yoga, meditation or deep breathing exercises can help you to become more relaxed during times of stress.
 Such techniques can help you feel more grounded and in control of your life.

 “The mind can go either direction under stress—toward positive or toward negative.
 Think of it as a spectrum whose extremes are unconsciousness at the negative end and hyper-consciousness at the positive end.
 The way the mind will lean under stress is strongly influenced by training.”
 Frank Herbert

-If you are struggling to manage your stress, reach out and schedule a free telephone consultation today.
+If you are struggling to manage your stress and want to find out more about how counselling or psychotherapy in Manchester can help, reach out and schedule a free telephone consultation today.